WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 DClaims is a platform that enables a truly distributed and trustless way of managing claims about news articles.
-Using the DClaims-Web-Extension users can generate claims (whose authenticity and integrity can be verified by anyone without the need of a third party) about any news article, and those claims can be presented to all other users.
+Using the DClaims-Web-Extension, users can generate claims (whose authenticity and integrity can be verified by anyone without the need of a third party) about any news article, and those claims can be presented to all other users.
 This all happens in a distributed and trustless form,